 Concurrent with Clark's artistic development was a growing interest in science and mechanics.
 In 1840, for example, he patented a "false loading muzzle" for rifles, which greatly increased accuracy and diminished the time needed between shots.
 The turning point in his life, however, came several years later, when an increased popular interest in astronomy followed the appearance of the Great Comet of 1843.
 In an effort to help his older son construct a small telescope, Clark taught himself to grind and polish a glass refracting lens.
 Working outside of established scientific communities, he and his two sons, George Bassett and Alvan Graham Clark, gradually improved their understanding of optics and refined their technique until they became the preeminent manufacturers of telescope lenses in the world.
 Eventually, the firm of Alvan Clark & Sons became suppliers to all the major observatories in North America and Europe.

 The painter's growing success in optics led in 1860 to a commission worth thousands of dollars for an unprecedented 18 1/2-inch lens, prompting him to close his portrait studio.
 He then purchased a large compound on the Charles River, building a factory and three houses for himself and his sons.
 Although he was renowned internationally for his work with lenses and his discoveries of new stars, it is reported that he preferred to dwell on his career as an artist, insisting that visitors to his factory also view his work in portraiture.
 Several years before his death in in 1887 in Cambridge, Clark finally resumed his earlier vocation, taking up his brushes again to execute several family portraits.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 "Recent Deaths.
 Alvan Clark."
 Boston Daily Evening Transcript, 19 August 1887.